 Maya Howcroft has a wealth of experience in high profile roles and has worked all over the north of England with some big brands such as BMW, Rolls-Royce and Bentley, across various areas such as account management, events, marketing, PR, customer relationship management, administration, and most recently as a technical PA.

-Maya lives in Huddersfield with her husband and two young boys, Leo and Freddie.
+Maya lives in North Yorkshire with her husband and two young boys, Leo and Freddie.
 She is half Spanish and lived in Madrid for 5 years, and continues to enjoy visiting her large family in Spain.
-Proud of her Mediterranean/Yorkshire heritage, Maya is a passionate believer in Huddersfield’s future as a diverse, culturally significant town with a wealth of opportunities for people of all ages and backgrounds to learn, work and prosper.
+Originally from West Yorkshire, and having studied at Greenhead College and lived in Huddersfield for 8 years, Maya is a passionate believer in Huddersfield’s future as a diverse, culturally significant town with a wealth of opportunities for people of all ages and backgrounds to learn, work and prosper.
 It is this belief that attracted her to Huddersfield Unlimited, and the desire to help this town shout about its innovative, hard-working and friendly people, and assume its rightful place as a big hitter, regionally, nationally and internationally.